Max-Ring/octet/Invaderer.md

 ATTACK OF THE DUCKS

+WITH REGARDS TO THE COMMITS ON GITHUB, THE 'ONE BIG COMMIT' WAS WHEN YOU FIXED MY OCTET AS I HAD ACCIDENTALLY CLONED FROM YOUR ACCOUNT, AND YOU HAD TO GO INTO THE CODE AND CHANGE WHERE IT WAS SOURCED FROM, AMONG OTHER THINGS.
+THIS IS JUST TO REMIND YOU OF THIS FACT.

 Below is information about the changes made to Space Invaders to become Duck Invaders.

 I added a function which would restart the game when the Enter key was pressed and released, at the Game Over screen.